progress-watch/progresswatch/README.md

 ## Features

-- [CLI](https://github.com/progress-watch/progresswatch-cli) for a shell or a CI job — create a task, report counts against it, close it
+- [CLI](https://github.com/progress-watch/progresswatch-cli) for shells and CI jobs
-- MCP server and an agent skill, so an AI agent reports its own work as it goes
+- MCP server and an agent skill for AI agents
-- Or one HTTP request from anything else — no SDK, no library, and the whole API as OpenAPI 3.1
+- One HTTP request from anything else, no SDK needed
-- Counts rather than percentages — `1200 / 50000 pages` says something `2.4%` does not
+- Counts, not just percentages: `1200 / 50000 pages`
-- Steps: one level of nesting, and a job's bar averages them
+- Steps, one level deep
-- Live dashboard in the browser, no page to refresh
+- Live dashboard in the browser
-- Web Push when something finishes, on desktop and phone, with nothing to register with Apple or Google
+- Web Push when something finishes, with nothing to register with Apple or Google
-- No accounts, no login, no passwords — a space UUID is the credential
+- No accounts: a space UUID is the credential
-- Progress is never written to the database, so it stays tiny however long anything runs
+- Progress stays out of the database, so it never grows
-- SQLite or PostgreSQL from one image
+- SQLite or PostgreSQL

 ## Deploy